specklesystems/speckle-server/packages/objectloader2/readme.md

 The download queue is a batching mechanism that gets what is available, up to a limit or a timeout.
 The results are parsed and given to the generator and written to another queue.

 The write cache queue is processed with a single writer to the indexeddb.

+## Deferment

+Deferment is what happens with the viewer does a random access to OL2.
+It returns a promise but it will be fulfilled later if the item isn't in memory.

+The `DefermentManager` only holds a subset of the model in memory.
+If the requested item isn't in memory, then it enqueues the request into the general process laid out above.

+When items are returned to the generator loop, `undefer` is called which caches the item in the manager as well as fulfills any outstanding promises.

+A cleanup process is ran to be a singleton process.
+This process sorts by the total number of requests and the size.
+If anything falls outside the size window, then it is removed from the manager's memory cache.

+The aim is to speed up random access while still getting items from the cache in batches.
+Items that are accessed randomly tend to be references in the model.